-SEE PAGE 31 TO SEE WHICH COURT YOUR SURETIES MUST GO TO.
+SEE PAGE 31 TO SEE WHICH COURT YOUR FINANCIAL SUPPORTERS MUST GO TO.
 IT IS DIFFERENT FOR EACH DETENTION CENTRE.

-How much money must the surety promise?
+How much money must the financial supporter promise?

-- There is no fixed amount. - The surety needs to offer an amount they would not want to lose.
-For some sureties this may be £100 but for others it may be £2000 or more.
-It depends on the surety's income and any savings. - The money offered must belong to the surety and must have been in their bank account continuously for 3 months.
-It cannot be money which is borrowed, for example, a bank loan or money from friends. - The surety must bring the last 3 months' bank statements and/or pay slips to prove to the judge that they have the money.
+- There is no fixed amount. - The financial supporter needs to offer an amount they would not want to lose.
+For some this may be £100 but for others it may be £2000 or more.
+It depends on the financial supporter's income and any savings. - The money offered must belong to the financial supporter and must have been in their bank account continuously for 3 months.

-• The money will not be taken from your surety unless you run away.
+- It cannot be money which is borrowed, for example, a bank loan or money from friends. - The financial supporter must bring the last 3 months' bank statements and/or pay slips to prove to the judge that they have the money. - If you are applying for Home Office bail you will need to submit copies of the relevant evidence such as bank statements to the Home office with your Home Office bail application Form 401. - The money will not be taken from your financial supporter unless you run away or break a bail condition.